oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     database secret created successfully and schema already exists for account
     ```

-   TODO

-1. Create objects in the Oracle Autonomous Database instance

-  TODO can we liquibase this please?
+   This created a Kubernetes secret with the credentials to access the database using this Spring Boot microservice application's username and password.
+When you deploy the application, its pods will have the keys in this secret injected as environment variables so the application can use them to authenticate to the database.

 1. Deploy the account service

   You will now deploy your account service to the Oracle Backend for Spring Boot using the CLI.
 You will deploy into the `application` namespace, and the service name will be `account`.
-Run this command to deploy your service, make sure you provide the correct path to your JAR file:
+Run this command to deploy your service, make sure you provide the correct path to your JAR file.  **Note** that this command may take 1-3 minutes to complete:

     ```shell
     oractl> <copy>deploy --isRedeploy false --appName application --serviceName account --jarLocation /path/to/accounts/target/accounts-0.0.1-SNAPSHOT.jar --imageVersion 0.0.1</copy>